Analysis of Noisy Evolutionary Optimization When Sampling Fails: Populations Can Work on Some Tasks Where Sampling Fails

 \end{definition}

-We prove in Theorem~\ref{theo-sample-2} that the expected running time of the (1+1)-EA using sampling with any sample size $m$ is exponential.
+Theorem~\ref{theo-sample-2} shows that the expected running time of the (1+1)-EA using sampling with any sample size $m$ is exponential.
 From the proof, we can find the reason why using sampling fails.
-Under symmetric noise, the distribution of $f^{\mathrm{n}}(x)$ for any $x$ is symmetric about $n$.
+Under symmetric noise, the distribution of $f^{\mathrm{n}}(x)$ for any $x$ is symmetric about $C/2$.
 Thus, for any two solutions $x$ and $y$, the distribution of $f^{\mathrm{n}}(x)-f^{\mathrm{n}}(y)$ is symmetric about 0.
 By sampling, the distribution of $\hat{f}(x)-\hat{f}(y)$ is still symmetric about 0, which implies that the offspring solution will always be accepted with probability at least $1/2$ in each iteration of the (1+1)-EA.
 Such a behavior is analogous to random walk, and thus the optimization is inefficient.

-\begin{theorem} For the (1+1)-EA solving OneMax under symmetric noise, if using sampling, the expected running time is exponential. \end{theorem} \begin{proof} We apply the simplified negative drift theorem (i.e., Theorem~\ref{simplified-drift}) to prove it.
-Let $X_t=|x|_0$ denote the number of 0-bits of the solution $x$ maintained by the (1+1)-EA after running $t$ iterations.
-We consider the interval $[0,n/10]$, i.e., the parameters $a=0$ and $b=n/10$ in Theorem~\ref{simplified-drift}.
+\begin{theorem} For the (1+1)-EA solving OneMax under symmetric noise with any $C \in \mathbb{R}$, if using sampling with any sample size $m \geq 1$, the expected running time is exponential. \end{theorem} \begin{myproof} Let a Markov chain $\{\xi_t\}^{+\infty}_{t=0}$ model the analyzed evolutionary process.
+That is, $\xi_t$ corresponds to the solution after running $t$ iterations of the (1+1)-EA.
+We will show that for any $t \geq 0$, the distribution of $\xi_t$ is a uniform distribution over $\{0,1\}^n$, i.e.,